Posted on May 4, 2019

 Bonjour!
 Stage12 continued the theme begun on Stage 11, hot sunshine, rolling countryside and beautiful chateaux.
 The announcement came that Andrew Talansky joined 4 other team leaders in retirement, but the race pressed on.
 French fans enjoying the progress of riders Cyril Gaultier and Perrig Quemeneur who brokeaway with Simon Clarke to lead for a great section of the stage.
 The sprint to the line saw Peter Sagan miss out on the win yet again – just beaten by Alexander Kristoff for the Russian team Katusha.
 And this was a ‘quiet’ stage!
 Here are my drawings:

-Category: cycling, TDF 2014, Tour de France Tagged: Alexander Kristoff, art, arts, Astana, Bourg-en-Bresse, cycling, cycling, drawing, drawing fast, drawings gallery, gallopin, garmin, illustration, ink, Katusha, kittel, light, martin, nibali, outdoors, Perrig Quemeneur, reportage, Roche, sagan, Saint-Étienne, Simon Clarke, sky, sport, team Katusha, team leaders, travel, vacation, yellow jersey
+Category: Cycling, TDF 2014, Tour de France Tagged: Alexander Kristoff, art, arts, Astana, Bourg-en-Bresse, Cycling, drawing, drawing fast, drawings gallery, gallopin, garmin, illustration, ink, Katusha, kittel, light, martin, nibali, outdoors, Perrig Quemeneur, reportage, Roche, sagan, Saint-Étienne, Simon Clarke, sky, sport, team Katusha, team leaders, Tour de France, travel, vacation, yellow jersey